matt9527-marist/MyObsidianNotes/Machine Learning/010 Support Vector Machines.md

 **Linearly Separable** problems are ones where the two classes of data points can be separated by a straight line.
 But see the diagram, you should ask yourself, "is the plotted line the best possible line?"
 There are really infinitely possible separation lines.
+We need to be able to draw lines such that the separation between the classes is as wide as possible.
+This is called an *avenue*.
+Therefore, we need to find the points that maximize the width of that avenue.